Kirboyyy/ChatFlowUi/README.md

         npm run dev
     ```

-This will start a local server and you can view OmniChatUi in your browser at http://localhost:3000.
+This will start a local server and you can view ChatFlowUi in your browser at http://localhost:5173.

 ## Usage